Help with your Lens Options

 snowy conditions, they become extra dark, due

-suitable for behind a car windscreen.
-The lenses
+always suitable for behind a car windscreen.
+The

-because they are lighter in colour.
-The thin 1.6
+and at night because they are lighter in colour.

 sport as they are tougher than normal lenses.